robingg1/PoseTraj/README.md

 ---

 ## Abstract
+Recent advancements in trajectory-guided video generation have achieved notable progress.
+However, existing models still face challenges in generating object motions with potentially changing 6D poses under wide-range rotations, due to limited 3D understanding.
-We introduce PoseTraj, the first open-domain, Pose-Aware video dragging model for reliable 3D-aligned animations from 2D trajectories.
-Our method incorporates a novel Two-Stage Pose-Aware Pretraining framework, improving 3D understanding across diverse trajectories.
-Specifically, we 1) construct a large-scale synthetic dataset containing 10k videos of objects following rotational trajectories and 2) enhance the model perception of object pose changes by generating 3D bounding boxes as intermediate supervision signals.
-Following this, we fine-tune the trajectory-controlling module on open-domain videos, applying an additional camera disentanglement module to further refine motion accuracy.
-Experiments on various benchmark scenarios demonstrate that PoseTraj not only excels in 3D Pose-Aligned dragging for rotational scenarios but also outperforms existing baselines in trajectory accuracy and video quality.
+To address this problem, we introduce PoseTraj, a pose-aware video dragging model for generating 3D-aligned motion from 2D trajectories.
+Our method adopts a novel two-stage pose-aware pretraining framework, improving 3D understanding across diverse trajectories.
+Specifically, we propose a large-scale synthetic dataset PoseTraj-10k, containing 10k videos of objects following rotational trajectories, and enhance the model perception of object pose changes by incorporating 3D bounding boxes as intermediate supervision signals.
+Following this, we fine-tune the trajectory-controlling module on real-world videos, applying an additional camera-disentanglement module to further refine motion accuracy.
+Experiments on various benchmark datasets demonstrate that our method not only excels in 3D pose-aligned dragging for rotational trajectories but also outperforms existing baselines in trajectory accuracy and video quality.

 ---